Where I work

 Also I give a lot of talks.

 Tulane University (philosophy 1994, with a dose of French)

 DISCLOSURES AND AFFILIATIONS

-I serve on the board of directors for ImpactStory and the Foundation for Earth Science (non profit) and advisory boards (for profit, which means I am compensated in some form) for Boundless Learning, Genomic Arts, Curious, Genomera, Qualcomm Life, Patients Like Me, and GenoSpace.
-I am also an advisor on the commons to the University of California at San Francisco’s Clinical Translational Science Institute and will always be a member of the Lybba family.
+Board of directors for ImpactStory and the tranSMART Foundation (non profit) and advisory boards (for profit, which means some compensation) for Boundless Learning, Curious, Genomera, Qualcomm Life, Patients Like Me, and GenoSpace.

-I occasionally get honoraria and travel for speaking and writing engagements.
-I have consulted in the past for companies, non profit organizations, and universities in areas related to open access, open data, biotechnology, semantic web, and pharmaceuticals.
+I occasionally get honoraria and travel for speaking and writing engagements, and have consulted in the past for companies, non profit organizations, and universities in areas related to open access, open data, biotechnology, semantic web, and pharmaceuticals.